Skip to main content

 Student Complaints

-Students residing outside Washington who are enrolled in a distance learning program in a Washington school approved for SARA can file complaints through WSAC's student complaint process.
+Students who are located outside of Washington State and enrolled in a distance learning program offered by a Washington school that participates in SARA can file complaints through WSAC's student complaint process.

 Institutional Appeals

-An institution whose application for initial or renewal of participation in SARA is denied by WSAC may submit an appeal of the denial in accordance with the process described in the institutional appeals process.
+An institution whose application for SARA participation is denied by WSAC may submit an appeal of the denial in accordance with the process described in the institutional appeals process.
 An appeal may be submitted to Sam Loftin at saml@wsac.wa.gov.